Major muscles involved: Anterior and medial deltoids, triceps brachii

 Align the handles with the top of the shoulders.

-If necessary, adjust the seat height to position the handles correctly.
+If needed, adjust the seat height so the handles line up correctly.

 Upward movement phase: